Getting to Maker Faire

-Getting to Maker Faire Maker Faire Bay Area 2014This year, we’ve taken your suggestions and made it easier than ever for you to travel to Maker Faire—traffic free!
+It is the 10th Annual Maker Faire!
 Come to Maker Faire by BART, Caltrain, bus, bike and car share.
-We added a new shuttle from Millbrae BART/Caltrain station!
 Free shuttles will run from Millbrae BART, Oracle Plaza, Crossroads Shopping Center and College of San Mateo.
-All of our shuttles to the Maker Faire are ADA accessible.
+All of the shuttles to Maker Faire are ADA accessible.
 And there is free monitored bike parking for 2,000 bikes!
-We’re eager to hear your unusual travel stories that might inspire future Maker Faire attendees.
-Don’t forget to take pictures!

 GETTING TO MAKER FAIRE: